encode/django-rest-framework/docs/api-guide/permissions.md

 The [Django Rest Framework Roles][django-rest-framework-roles] package makes it easier to parameterize your API over multiple types of users.

+## Django Rest Framework API Key

+The [Django Rest Framework API Key][django-rest-framework-api-key] package allows you to ensure that every request made to the server requires an API key header.
+You can generate one from the django admin interface.

 [cite]: https://developer.apple.com/library/mac/#documentation/security/Conceptual/AuthenticationAndAuthorizationGuide/Authorization/Authorization.html
 [authentication]: authentication.md
 [throttling]: throttling.md